NiklasEi/bevy_kira_audio/README.md

 This bevy plugin is intended to try integrating [Kira][kira] into Bevy.
 The end goal would be to replace or update `bevy_audio`, if Kira turns out to be a good approach.
 Currently, this plugin can play `.ogg`, `.mp3`, `.flac`, and `.wav` formats and supports web builds for everything except for `mp3`.

-I am using [Oicana][oicana] as "guinea pig project" and will keep it's [game audio plugin][oicana-audio] up to date with this crate.
-You can also check out the examples directory in this repository for a display of this plugin's functionality.
+You can check out the examples directory in this repository for a display of this plugin's functionality.

 ## Usage
 To initialize the corresponding `AssetLoaders`, use at least one of the features `ogg`, `mp3`, `wav`, or `flac`.
 The following example assumes that `bevy_kira_audio/ogg` is used.